awsdocs/amazon-chime-administration-guide/doc_source/what-is-chime.md

 If you're ready to get started now, see the following tutorial:
 + [Getting started](getting-started.md)

-For more information on user access and permissions, see [Managing user access and permissions](manage-access.md)\.
+For more information on user access and permissions, see [Managing user permissions and access](manage-access.md)\.
 For more information on the features that users with Pro and Basic permissions can access, see [Plans and pricing](https://aws.amazon.com/chime/pricing)\.

 ## Pricing<a name="pricing"></a>